jbehroz/jbehroz/README.md

 - Hi, I’m Joseph Behroz
-- I’m currently learning C++, Python,
+- I’m currently learning C++, Python, and Assembly.
 - You can reach me at josephbehroz@gmail.com

 <!---